rongi/kotlin-blog/_posts/2017-08-01-error-handling-in-rxjava.markdown

 ## Some useful code snippets

-To convert your Retrofit observables to the ones returning `Result` you can use this handy extension function:
+To make your Retrofit observables return `Result` you can use this handy extension function:

 ```kotlin
 fun <T> Observable<T>.retrofitResponseToResult(): Observable<Result<T>> {